claytongulick/BARE/README.md

 Whether it is rendering to a file, a desktop/mobile screen, audio, or the DOM in a browser, any component that has a specific dependency on the platform and is responsible for outputting the results of state changes to the user, is considered a part of the "Rendering" layer.
 For a UI, these will be both simple components like a checkbox or text input field, and aggregate components like a login screen, or navigation menu.

 Rendering components are generally the easiest to identify because they are completely dependent on the platform.
 Note, a rendering component is *not* limited to just UI display.
 Rendering to a file, an audio device or a GPIO pin are all valid examples of the responsibilities of a rendering component.

+Also, it is important to note that BARE doesn't have an opinion at all about what technology, library or framework should be used for rendering.
+It is completely normal, for example, to use React Native as a rendering layer for a native mobile app with a BARE architecture.
+W3C, it should be pointed out, has sort of [picked a winner](https://github.com/w3c/webcomponents) for components in the DOM, but whether to use vanilla Web Components, [Polymer](https://www.polymer-project.org/) (personal recommendation is to wait until v3), [React](https://reactjs.org/), [Vue](https://vuejs.org/) or something else, is completely up to the developer.
+In fact, one of the main ideas behind BARE is that the Rendering layer is disposable - there will be something cooler next week.
+Why rewrite your whole app when that happens?
+Instead, let's plan for it, embrace it, and keep the secret sauce isolated.

 ## Binding